Exam Information

 Part 1: Multiple Choice / Short Questions (50%, 40 P.)

 These questions are extremely similar to those in the mini quizzes during the semester.
-My suggestion would be to study with those and maybe get additional questions from Ankis made by students from higher semesters.
-My Anki deck will be published here towards the end of the semester.
+My advice would be to study with those and maybe get additional questions from Ankis made by students from higher semesters.
+My Anki decks can be found under resources.
+I would recommend to not look at them until later in the semester, since they are not sorted.

 Part 2: Coding Questions (25%, 20 P.)